ZhaofengWu/PaoDing/README.md

 An NLP-oriented PyTorch wrapper that makes your life easier.
 It is in spirit similar to AllenNLP.
 The goal of this library is to hide all boilerplate code.
 I created it so that I don't have to dig through the codebase to understand how something works in other libraries or create a PR every time I find something inconvenient to use.

+NB: if you want to use this library for development, it might be easier to `pip install -e .` from source, so that you can put breakpoints anywhere.

 ## Etymology

 Pao Ding (庖丁) is a character in the classic ancient Chinese text [Zhuangzi](https://en.wikipedia.org/wiki/Zhuangzi_(book)), published around the 3rd century BC.
 Pao (庖) means cook, his occupation, and Ding (丁) is his name.